JordanYu4/Yelp-Helper/README.md

 **Day 4:** Install graph options to provide custom data visualization.
 Style the frontend, making it clean and professional.
 Goals for the day:

-- [ ] Create dropdown menus for data options and time periods
 - [ ] Complete styling for `Canvas`, with intuitive controls and title

 ## Bonus Features